- The Baha’i Faith

 - Spiritual life

-In 2019 Australian Baha’is are joining in worldwide celebrations to mark the 200th anniversary of the birth of the Bab, the Herald of the Baha’i Faith.
+In 2019 Australian Baha’is joined in worldwide celebrations to mark the 200th anniversary of the birth of the Bab, the Herald of the Baha’i Faith.

-The festivities will culminate in thousands of celebrations taking place in Australia and throughout the world on 28-30 October.
+The festivities culminated in thousands of celebrations taking place in Australia and throughout the world on 28-30 October.

 Born in 1819, the Bab was a prophetic figure who revitalised religious teachings, calling for spiritual and moral renewal including improving the status of women and the situation of the poor.